gersteinlab/ThermoNet/README.md

 In the following, we illustrate the steps to generate <img src="https://render.githubusercontent.com/render/math?math=\Delta\Delta G">s for a list of single-point mutations of the p53 tumor suppressor protein.
 1. Change directory to `examples` where you'll find the PDB file `2ocjA.pdb` and a filed named `p53_mutations.txt` which contains a list of p53 single-point mutations.

 2. Run the Rosetta FastRelax application to relax the PDB structure.
-The purpose of doing this is to remove potential high energetic frustructions introduced in the PDB structure and to create a good reference state for creating mutant structures.
+The purpose of doing this is to remove potential high energetic frustructions (clashes, bad residue geometries, etc.) in the PDB structure and to create a good reference state for creating mutant structures.
 ```bash
 relax.static.linuxgccrelease -in:file:s 2ocjA.pdb -relax:constrain_relax_to_start_coords -out:suffix _relaxed -out:no_nstruct_label -relax:ramp_constraints false
 ```
 This step takes about a minute or so depending on the size of the protein and will generate a file named `2ocjA_relaxed.pdb`.
+If your protein is very big, say 1000+ residues, you can add the flag `-default_max_cycles 200` to make this relax run shorter.

 3. Now create a directory called `2ocjA` and move `2ocjA_relaxed.pdb` to this directory.
 ```bash